 • Remember when Todd Graham's Tulsa teams were putting up 600 yards?
 Graham's Pitt Panthers (3-4) managed just 120 in a 26-14 home loss to Utah.

-• Iowa got over its recent hex against Northwestern (five losses in the last six meetings) with a 41-31 victory, but the most impressive feat took place
+• Iowa got over its recent hex against Northwestern (five losses in the last six meetings) with a 41-31 victory, but the most impressive feat took place in the stands.

 Readers of this column are presumably well aware of the football ramifications of Missouri's looming decision whether to join the SEC or remain in the Big 12 -- one that could impact not just those two leagues but, depending on how the dominoes fall, the Big East and the newly announced Mountain West-Conference USA mega-merger as well.
 I really enjoyed this Kansas City Star feature on the vast cultural differences within that state and how they parallel the school's two disparate conference choices.

 As native Missourian Stacy Langston says in the article: "Each section of Missouri is its own little state."

 The northern part of Missouri shares borders with Kansas, Iowa and Illinois, which between them hold three Big 12 members and Mizzou's arch-rival, Illinois.
 But it's also true that the southern part of the state shares borders with Arkansas, Kentucky and Tennessee.
 And the people in that part of the state most assuredly think of themselves as Southerners.
 "We've got our own language around here," Jason Chandler, a cotton farmer in Kennett, Mo., told the Star.
 As the article points out, the town is actually closer to Arkansas, Alabama, Auburn, Ole Miss and Mississippi State than it is to Mizzou, 320 miles away.